 As I continue to grow out of my wardrobe, I allow myself the luxury of enjoying the occasional compliment – another big change.
 Six months ago, I’d have been cringing at the attention.
 But the lost pounds are being replaced by a graciousness I’ve come to enjoy.
 Is this what maturity looks like?
 Today I’ve got my walk on.
 I feel more alive than I have done in years and while those same years advance and the big 50 peeps over the horizon, it’s younger I’m getting.

-The chosen few, those honest enough to tell me to my face that my face is aging, are on point duty.
+The chosen few, those honest enough to tell me to my face that my face is ageing, are on point duty.
 The minute the weight loss starts to age me, I stop.
 In the grand scheme of things, everything else being equal, I’d prefer to look younger than to fit into a size 12.
 But it’s nice to have the choice.

 This week seems to have gone on forever.
 It’s been busy every which way – and I’m grateful that I’ve been able to keep up.
 I’m grateful, too, to the encouragers, the motivators, the compliment givers … keep ’em coming 🙂